Cottage | 1 bedrooms | sleeps 3

-This lovely holiday cottage provides comfortable and stylish accommodation, ideal for a weekend escape to Bath, and an excellent base from which to explore the further delights of the West Country.
+This lovely holiday cottage provides comfortable and stylish accommodation, ideal for an escape to Bath, and an excellent base from which to explore the further delights of the West Country.

 The cottage provides flexible sleeping accommodation for 3 people with both a single and double bed upstairs and en-suite with fabulous shower.
 Downstairs the open plan living area boasts a modern fully equipped kitchen and comfortable relaxing space in which to receive the pleasant evening sunshine.